tanyuanru/tanyuanru.github.io/_pages/about.md

 <div class="project-row">
   <img src="/images/iplan-logo.png" alt="iPlan Icon" class="project-image" />
   <div class="project-text">
-    <h3><strong>iPlan</strong></h3>
+    <h3>🌎 <strong>iPlan</strong></h3>

-    iPlan is a customizable simulation for socio-environmental planning.
-We designed it to assess user performance using only log data—enabling rich analysis even without predefined rubrics.
+    <a href="https://www.i-plan.us/">iPlan</a> is a mobile game developed at our lab, where users create land-use models of any location in the contiguous United States and explore the effects of land-use change on environmental and socio-economic issues.

-    Our approach is explained in <a href="https://doi.org/10.1007/978-3-031-22319-1_20">this study</a>.
+    Its highly customizable problem space poses challenges for assessing players’ performance.
+We proposed a <a href="https://link.springer.com/chapter/10.1007/978-3-031-47014-1_24">novel QE-based method</a> that automatically generates learning analytics models from system log data alone—enabling rich analysis of learners’ <span class="keyword">problem-solving strategies</span> even when no rubrics or qualitative data are available.
   </div>
 </div>